shyamsrai/Hive-Joins/README.md

 # Hive-Joins

-Description of JOINs in Hive DB
+Primer introduction to JOINs in Hive Database.
+This repository includes hands on introduction on types of common JOINs in SQL and JOINs specific to Hive database in the Hadoop world.